Do the Meringue-ey and the Cha-Cha with the Daring Bakers!

 To finish tartlets, first place oven rack in the upper third of the oven and increase heat to 425ºF.

-Divide the lemon filling equally among the disks, mounding it in the centre and leaving a 1-inch border all the way around.
+Divide the lemon filling equally among the disks, mounding it in the center and leaving a 1-inch border all the way around.

 Spoon the meringue decoratively over each tartlet, right to the edges, in dramatic swirling peaks.
 Return tartlets to oven and bake for about 5 minutes, until the meringue is golden brown.